 Accountant Southend

-Business Structures for Freelancers and Contractors in the UK
+Business Structures UK for Freelancers and Contractors

 Sole Trader

 Also known as being self-employed, a sole trader runs and owns their entire business.
 This is a suitable business structure for both freelancers and contractors, as they usually work by themselves, for themselves.
+It’s a simple, flexible business structure UK ideal for freelancers and contractors just starting out in the UK.

 Pros of Sole Trader Business Structure